repainted-kitchen-cabinets

 two-tone-kitchen-island-american-cabinets

-Now that you’ve picked your colors, it’s time to move forward – and face the greater challenge.
-It requires time and patience, so be certain you have those in supply before you undertake the project of painting your kitchen cabinets.
-It’s going to save you money so it should be quite rewarding, literally.
+It will save you money, so it should be quite rewarding.
 Besides the pride you’ll feel, you will also save a few bucks.
-So here’s what needs to be done to get those cabinets looking fresh and new.
+So here’s what needs to be done to keep those cabinets fresh and new.

 Removing The Cabinets